TUDelft-books/FAIR4TU_Submission_Help/book/submission_workflow/data_curation.md

 It is important to remember that your dataset or software will not be published in the repository until you have replied and approved the changes.

-[This link](https://data.4tu.nl/s/documents/Metadata_review_guidelines_June_2021.pdf) contains more information about Metadata Review.
+[This link](https://data.4tu.nl/s/documents/Metadata_review_guidelines_June_2021.pdf) contains more information about what the curator pays attention to when reviewing the metadata of your submission.